Staff of the Faculty of Continuing, Professional, Online and Distance Learning

-The Institute Academic Calendar will be issued to all registered students on the first night of their chosen programme.
+The Institute Academic Calendar will be issued to all registered students during induction.

 The ACCS (Accumulation of Credits and Certification of Subjects) scheme allows students to follow any subject on an approved programme, and to be awarded a single subject certificate on successful completion of the subject.

 Programme start dates are specified in detailed programme profiles.
 It is the responsibility of each student to ensure that they are aware of the specific start date for their chosen programmes.
 We do not send letters to students confirming start dates.
 All programmes will start on dates stated in this prospectus.